imPBH/ProjetSQL-B2/README.md

   AND new.employee_data.Wage = old.staff.wage;
 ```

-It will be the exact same process for the `player` and `coach` table as they look alike, the only difference is some columns, for example in the `player` table we need to retrieve the `IdGame` that was already into the old database, we kept the same order for the `game` table so we don't need to retrieve the ID into our new `game` table because the ID is already in the old `player` table.
+It will be the exact same process for the `player` and `coach` table as they look alike, the only difference is between some columns.
+For example in the `player` table, we need to retrieve the `IdGame` that was already in the old database, we kept the same order for the `game` table so we don't need to retrieve the ID into our new `game` table because the ID is already in the old `player` table.

 So for the last one, this one is a little bit different but the logic is the same.\
 We need to insert the `IdPlace`, `IdGame`, `date` and `duration`.
-Our problem is that we can retrieve all this data from the old `tournament` table, except the `IdPlace` !\
+Our problem is that we can retrieve all this data from the old `tournament` table, except the `IdPlace`!\
 That's why we also retrieve data from the new `place` table, and to make sure that we are inserting the right value, we compare every value we have about the place.
-In our case we compare the name of the place, the address and the city.
-This is necessary because it can be possible that 2 differents place have the same name, but not the same address for example.
+In our case, we compare the name of the place, the address and the city.
+This is necessary because it can be possible that 2 different places have the same name, but not the same address for example.
 ```SQL
 INSERT INTO new.tournament (IdPlace, IdGame, Date, Duration) SELECT